i-e-b/SimpleCompress/README.md

 The C# version specifically uses only standard GAC dependencies so it can be included in .msi installers.

 **Important** This tool does not keep track of file permissions, flags, creation dates or any other meta-data.
-It will lose execute flags and will replace sym-links will copies of files.
+It will lose execute flags.

+Symlinks are supported for directories.
+If a link target is outside the archive, it will be dereferenced and expanded to a normal file.
+If the link target is within the archive, it will be restored as a link.

+The npm package can be installed as a library, or as a CLI tool "sz" with `npm i -g simple-compress`.
+Usage:
+    sz pack <src directory> <target file>
+    sz unpack <src file> <target directory>

 ### Internals